British banks face new bill for past investment advice

-LONDON (Reuters) - HSBC (HSBA.L) has set aside $149 million to review how it advised about 200,000 UK customers on investing a lump sum of money, the first British bank to do so and signaling another potential costly mishap for lenders.
+LONDON, Nov 4 (Reuters) - HSBC has set aside $149 million to review how it advised about 200,000 UK customers on investing a lump sum of money, the first British bank to do so and signalling another potential costly mishap for lenders.

 HSBC Chief Executive Stuart Gulliver said on Monday about $120 million of the money set aside will pay for the cost of its review, indicating only a fifth of the provision had been earmarked for customer compensation.